tiredBlueWhale/scaling-barnacle/README.md

 If we use nodejs in the backend, react-native would use development time and increase overall type safety.
 Since we could use typescript in front- and back-end.

+If [pocketbase](https://pocketbase.io/docs/) probably flutter is the better choice for the frontend since it has a full supported dart [library](https://github.com/pocketbase/dart-sdk).

 #### React Native

 * Build everything in react native use [react-native-web](https://necolas.github.io/react-native-web/) to transform components for the web.